rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryCluster.md

     - sortOrder - SortOrder: Sorting order for the results.
     - filter - list of Filters: The hierarchy object filter.
 - Returns K8sClusterConnection.
-### kubernetes
-Summary of all Kubernetes Clusters.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns KubernetesClusterConnection.
-### ladomainfilterlist
-- There are 4 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns ClusterSlaDomainForFilterConnection.
 ### ladomains
 Returns paginated list of SLA domains that were created on Rubrik CDM.